Sequential Monte Carlo Bandits: SMC for multi-armed bandits

-In this work, we leverage sequential Monte Carlo to compute the posteriors and sufficient statistics of interest for a rich-class of MAB problems: nonstationary bandits --- modeled via the general linear dynamical system --- with complex --- both stateless and context-dependent --- reward distributions.
+We use sequential Monte Carlo to compute posteriors and sufficient statistics of interest for a rich-class of MABs: non-stationary bandits (modeled via linear dynamical systems) with complex (stateless and context-dependent) nonlinear reward functions, subject to non-Gaussian stochastic innovations.